aaroparkkinen/imc-prosperity-3/Trader Joe_report.md

 developing and refining complex trading strategies.
 We learned to apply technical skills to the overall trading process - from market and data analysis to strategic execution and performance evaluation.
-It is always exciting to compete with other like-minded individuals while applying our academical knowledge into developing real-world skills.
+It is always exciting to compete with other like-minded individuals while learning about trading and developing real-world skills.
 Not everything we did was successful, but every success and every failure offered opportunities for growth.
 This experience has inspired us to continue learning about trading and elevate our coding ability to the new level.

 We want to thank our teammate Hamish for bringing valuable experience and a positive mindset to our team.
 His contributions helped keep the